 On a deeper level, however, it becomes much more interesting, both for you as the interviewer and those who will eventually listen to it.
 On the deeper level, it becomes why does this person do what they do, and how.

-Pro interviewers like Andrew Warner from Mixergy and David Siteman Garland from The Rise to the Top do a fantastic job of actually wanting to learn everything there is to learn about a person or a process—not just the what but also the how and why, and I genuinely feel like it's because they want to fully understand everything, which is why their shows are so popular.
+Pro interviewers like Andrew Warner from Mixergy and David Siteman Garland do a fantastic job of actually wanting to learn everything there is to learn about a person or a process—not just the what but also the how and why, and I genuinely feel like it's because they want to fully understand everything, which is why their shows are so popular.

 3. Strive for a High-Quality Production